triggermesh/docs/docs/sources/awssns.md

-# Event Source for AWS SNS
+# Event Source for Amazon SNS

-This event source subscribes to messages from a [AWS SNS topic][sns-docs] and sends them as CloudEvents to an event sink.
+This event source subscribes to messages from a [Amazon SNS topic][sns-docs] and sends them as CloudEvents to an event sink.

 ## Prerequisite(s)